123Notary

 OR Other Information of Interest

-An Oregon notary candidate must have a certificate of education to prove they took a three hour tutorial and passed an online test.
-Upon passing the online test, the notary would receive a Notary Education Identification Number.
+An Oregon Notary Public candidate must show a certificate of education to prove they took a three hour tutorial and passed an online test.
+Upon passing the online test, the Notary Public would receive a Notary Education Identification Number.

-Identification tips from the Oregon Secretary of State
+Identification advice from the Oregon Secretary of State

 Dual State Notary Commission Information